colab-coop/bylaws/ARTICLE-1.markdown

 (c) If Membership status is acquired mid-year, pro rated hours will be considered as counting toward the minimum hours.

 (d) Sabbaticals (time off from the Cooperative) may be taken, even if the minimum hours are not reached as a result, and Membership may still be retained, if and only if the CoLab Board agrees to the sabbatical by consensus.

-### Section 1.7 Friends of CoLab

-Non-Member Collaborators are defined as consultants that may work with CoLab Cooperative, but do not have the rights and responsibilities of members at any level.